Search

 Clarification 4-2005

 r of Players Scenario 1 A front row player (No. 3) is temporary suspended.
 At the next scrum player No. 6 leaves the field to allow a replacement front row player (No.17) to take the field.
 During the time of the temporary suspension, player No.7 leaves the field (blood, or injury).
-Can player No. 6 replace player No.7 at this time or must he remain off the field until the temporary suspension perio
+Can player No. 6 replace player No.7 at this time or must he remain off the field until the temporary suspensio

 Clarification 6-2005